Professor Coleman Barks has asked a question:

 Copyright© OSHO International Foundation

+Here you can listen to the discourse excerpt One Step Away.
 In an interview that Coleman Barks did with Michael Toms of New Dimensions Radio on December 12, 2010, Coleman Barks spoke of asking Osho the above question.
 Here is the excerpt.

 Coleman Barks wrote the following introduction to Osho’s book, Just Like That (Penguin Books India), which is from a series of discourses Osho gave on Sufi stories: